-Moto G6 Play – Software
+Moto G6 Play Software – Now with Android Pie

 The Motorola Moto G6 Play doesn’t offer exactly the same interface as a Google Pixel 2, though.
 There are some visual changes.
 Most notably, the apps menu has a background with a dimmed and blurred version of your wallpaper, rather than a sheet of white.